Welcome to the heart of Swedish film history

 Today, the Foundation Filmstadens Kultur is situated in the gatekeeper’s lodge and our mission is to keep the memory of Filmstaden alive through different projects, such as offering guided outdoors tours to groups of all sizes and ages.

 Our waffle café is open Friday to Sunday, 11 AM to 6 PM, in the gatekeeper’s lodge.
-It will close for the summer on May 29.
 Take a walk in the area our excellent audio guide.